kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 </script>
 ```

-If you reload the browser, you should see a screaming error and the page would not load( It will take minutes and still not load).
-This is because JSX needs to be compiled to javascript.
+If you reload the browser, you should see a screaming error and the page would not load

 To compile things, we need a compiler.
-In our case, Babel is cool to compile JSX and let's do the compilation with Babel then.
+In our case, let's fast forward and just use Bael.

+Babel is cool to compile JSX and let's do the compilation with Babel then.

 However, since  we are doing this serverlessly, let's import another link into the head.